Chapter 21

 9. They say that these authors spend here the lowest life.

-10. Why did the high gods avert the eyes from the things of human at that time ?
+10. Why did the high gods avert the eyes from the things of human at

 11. Do you have money and your things before the republic ?